 Smoking is one of the most significant contributing factors to low life expectancy, health inequalities and ill health, particularly cancer and coronary heart disease.
 Therefore, reducing smoking is a key improvement area within the overarching Health of the Population public service agreement area and strategic health authority local delivery plans, as well as within the NHS Operating Framework and in social care local area agreements

 Statistics tell us that tobacco steals approximately seven precious lives every minute of every day of the year, world-wide.
 From heart disease and many forms of cancer to lung diseases that steal our ability to breathe, tobacco is a vicious killer in sheep’s clothing.
 An important step in the recovery process from nicotine addiction is to look closely at the damage smoking causes.
 As hard as that can be, it will help fuel your resolve to quit smoking, once and for all.

 Seven out of 10 people don’t smoke and of those who do, seven out of 10 want to give up.
-Health Service Food and Human Resources: Discount Cigarettes Shop
+Health Service Food and Human Resources: Premium Cigarettes Shop